tellspec-rafael/microservices/README.md

 ### Logger ###
 The logger container work as a log sink, it pulls the logs from the workers and write to a log file.
-It uses: https://github.com/natefinch/lumberjack for rotative logging.
+It uses: https://github.com/natefinch/lumberjack for log rotation.
 Logging options:
 ```
 log.SetOutput(&lumberjack.Logger{